Economic Order Quantity (EOQ): Definition, Formula & Benefits

 • Ordering Cost (S): The cost incurred each time an order is placed, regardless of the order quantity.

-• Holding Cost (H): The cost to hold a single unit of inventory for a specified period.
+• Holding Cost (H): The cost to hold a single inventory unit for a specified period.

 EOQ Formula